Kentico/ems-gitignore/README.md

 # Kentico Gitignore

-This Gitignore file is designed to help you ignore/include all the right files in your Git repository for Kentico projects.
+This gitignore file is designed to help you ignore/include all the right files in your Git repository for Kentico projects.

 ## Important notes
 1. Uses the default ignore from Visual Studio as the starting point.